atotic/nodepook/test/README.txt

 ## Browser tests

+Using Polymer's test runner

-Unit tests are in test/browser
+Unit tests are in browser/tests

-karma start test/karma.conf.js
+test by going to http://localhost:3000/test/index.html